react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `animationEnabled`

-Whether transition animation should be enabled the screen.
+Whether transition animation should be enabled on the screen.
 If you set it to `false`, the screen won't animate when pushing or popping.
 Defaults to `true`.

 #### `gestureEnabled`